jtgrenz/dotfiles/Readme.md

 The repo is broken up into 2 main categories of folders, `tag-*` and `host-*`.
 The `rcrc` file specifies a `TAG` and a `HOSTNAME` variable.
 Every tag listed in the `rcrc` file will be symlinked to the home directory, but if not listed, it will be ignored.
 This allows you to pick and choose what files you want to include in the setup.
 The `host-*` directories work similarly and will be copied over if the hostname of the machine matches `*` portion of the directory name.
 You can force the host to be copied over by running `rcup -B HOSTNAME` Ie `rcup -B Magi06.local` which is the name of my current machine.
 If a file is shared between this bare repo, `tag-*`, or `host-*`, then it will be overridden by the next file up in the chain.
 Host trumps Tag, Tag trumps bare files in the repo.

+Anytime you add or remove files to ~/.dotfiles, you should run `rcup` to make sure everything is linked correctly.

 ## Zsh

 All of the z-shell configuration is included in `tag-zsh`. `rcup` will link `.zshrc` and `.zshrc.d` to the home folder.
 Everything is broken down into smaller modules that can be extended using other `tag-*` and `host-*`.